ming-ddtechcg/nuodb-operator/README.md

 ```

 ### Disable Linux Transparent Huge Pages (THP) on each cluster node
 Run these commands as the root user (or a user with root group privileges) on each cluster node that will host NuoDB pods (containers).
 These commands will disable THP.
-Note: If the nodes are rebooted THP will be reenabled by default, and the commands will need to executed again to disable THP.
+NOTE: If the nodes are rebooted THP will be reenabled by default, and the commands will need to executed again to disable THP.

 ```
 echo madvise | sudo tee -a /sys/kernel/mm/transparent_hugepage/enabled